the-turing-way/the-turing-way/conferences/abstracts/UKRI-cloud-workshop-abstract.md

 We can improve reproducibility by making it easy to showcase and re-run analyses, improve reliability by making it easy to review analyses and catch bugs early in the development process without installation, and improve the reusability of the code by capturing the computing environment.

 [1] Project Jupyter, Bussonnier, M., Forde, J., Freeman, J., Granger, B., Head, T., … Willing, C. (2018).
 Binder 2.0 - Reproducible, interactive, sharable environments for science at scale.
 In Proceedings of the 17th Python in Science Conference.
 SciPy. https://doi.org/10.25080/majora-4af1f417-011

+## Submission Info

+This was submitted as a Demonstration under the "Cloud Hosting for Virtual Research Environments" category.